WE’re committed to improving our practices to safeguard our future.

 Pork production is one of the most sustainable ways to grow meat – and we’ve found a way to use waste from our production streams to generate power.

 When collected in effluent ponds, pig waste generates methane gas which has the potential to be converted to electricity to power our farms.
-Over the last 6 years, we’ve invested in biogas plants across a number of our farms – which traps the gas in our ponds and generates over 2.4 kWh of electricity per year.
-In the cooler months this can provide more than 80% of total energy demand on some farms, and also prevents the methane gas from entering the atmosphere.
-Today, we have four biogas plants and plans in place to build more!
+Over the last 7 years, we’ve invested in biogas plants across a number of our farms – which traps the gas in our ponds and generates over 5.7GWh of electricity per year.
+On average this provides almost 20% of total monthly energy demand on some farms, and also prevents the methane gas from entering the atmosphere.
+Today, we have five biogas plants and plans in place to build more!

 We are committed to improving the efficiency of our operations and minimising our environmental footprint.
 Because we rely on natural resources to produce our products, environmental stewardship is a part of who we are.